How IndyCar’s Chip Ganassi Racing is handling the shutdown - MotorSportsTalk | NBC Sports

 The sudden halt to all sports activity has affected every team, from winners and losers to big teams and small.
-That is the case in the NTT IndyCar Series as teams are in the middle of a two-week shutdown because of the COVID-19 pandemic.
+That also is the case in the NTT IndyCar Series as teams are in the middle of a two-week shutdown because of the novel coronavirus (COVID-19) pandemic.

 Last week, NBCSports.com looked at how the smaller teams were being impacted.
-These are teams such as AJ Foyt Racing and Dale Coyne Racing.
-Those operations have smaller budgets and less personnel than the bigger teams in IndyCar.
+These are teams such as A.J.
+Foyt Racing and Dale Coyne Racing.
+Those operations have smaller budgets and less personnel.

-Chip Ganassi Racing is one of the best and most successful teams in the NTT IndyCar Series.
-Although this team has more resources than the mid to smaller teams, it also has more personnel and a higher payroll.
+Chip Ganassi owns one of the best teams in the NTT IndyCar Series, and its success brings more resources, more personnel and a larger payroll.

-Mike O’Gara is team manager at Chip Ganassi Racing and talked to NBCSports.com on Friday to give an update on how that team is handling the shutdown and the growing uncertainty to when the sport, and life, will be able to return to a semblance of normalcy.
+Mike O’Gara is team manager at Chip Ganassi Racing and talked Friday with NBCSports.com about its plan for handling the shutdown and the uncertainty of when the sport (and life) will return to a semblance of normalcy.

 “Right now, the plan is to be back in the shop on March 30 with some form of crew.
-We are going to limit the numbers and respect the CDC in terms of social distancing.
+We are going to limit the numbers and respect the CDC (Centers for Disease Control) in terms of social distancing.
 We will have the bare minimum in the shop and try to keep pushing forward with whatever race we will have next.
-Right now, that’s the IndyCar GP and the Indy 500 but that could change in a moment’s time, as you know.
+Right now, that’s the IndyCar GP and the Indy 500, but that could change in a moment’s time, as you know.

 “Our world is changing by the minute right now.
 But, we’re somewhat safe and sane right now.”

-All employees remain in their homes.
-Some are able to continue working on their computers.
-Team management is in daily contact with the crew.
-Barry Wanser is another team manager, John Huffman runs the machine shop, Nick Ford is in charge of the carbon shop and Chris Simmons is the performance director at CGR.
+While employees remain home, some are able to work remotely on their computers.
+Management is in daily contact with the crew.
+Barry Wanser is another team manager, John Huffman runs the machine shop, Nick Ford is in charge of the carbon shop, and Chris Simmons is the performance director at CGR.

 The team has been using video chats and phone calls to remain in contact with all crew members.

-“Pushing forward with work is one thing but making sure the well-being of all our employees taking care of their well-being is important right now,” O’Gara explained.
-“It’s interesting in tough times, we have survived racing through 9/11 and now we are surviving through this.
+“Pushing forward with work is one thing but making sure of all our employees, taking care of their well-being is important right now,” O’Gara explained.
+“It’s interesting in tough times, we have survived racing through 9/11, and now we are surviving through this.
 It brings out some interesting sides of people.

-Most importantly, everybody is continuing to get paid during this unexpected stoppage.
-But, if the season extends into November or even December, vacation time may have to be adjusted to finish up the season.
+Most importantly, Ganassi (as with other teams) is continuing to pay employees during this unexpected stoppage.
+But if the season extends into November or even December, vacation time may have to be adjusted to finish up the season.

 “Who knows what the end of the season will look like?
 We’re in the same boat,” O’Gara said.
 “If we have to race through November, we may have to ask some people to work when they would normally be on vacation.
 We will worry about that when we have to and pay everyone now and keep everyone as comfortable as we can until we know what the heck is going on.”

-“The last official word I received from Mike Hull was we were still going to run the IndyCar GP and the Indy 500 as planned,” O’Gara said.
+“The last official word I received from Mike Hull was we were still going to run the IndyCar GP (on May 9) and the Indy 500 (on May 24) as planned,” O’Gara said.
 “Nothing to my knowledge has been changed on that.”

 If social distancing is effective, that could slow the rate of infection while potential vaccines and medicine can be tested, produced and distributed.